d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 The first thing we have to do is to setup our Angular app.
 To use _Scully_ later, we have to use an Angular version _9.0.0-rc.0_ or greater.
 As _Scully_ detects the content from the routes, we need to configure the Angular router as well.
-Therefore we add the appropriate flag `--routing` (we can also choose this option when the CLI prompts us).
+Therefore, we add the appropriate flag `--routing` (we can also choose this option when the CLI prompts us).

 ```bash
 npx -p @angular/cli@^9.0.0-rc ng new scully-blog --routing